-- External examiners, who produce an annual report - Professional body accreditation/inspection visits - Annual module review

-• A national Research Assessment Exercise.
-In the most recent exercise, in 2008, in recognition of the high proportion of our staff carrying out "world-leading" research, Modern Languages was ranked in the top two UK Universities for European Studies.
+- · External examiners, who produce an annual report - Professional body accreditation/inspection visits - · Annual module review proportion of our staff carrying out "world-leading" research, Modern Languages was ranked in the top two UK Universities for European Studies.
 Our research activity is a key factor in ensuring the quality of your learning experience.